diviatrix/ts-cms/README.md

 - User authentication with JWT and role-based access control
 - Content is stored as "records" in SQL, save and read by frontend as markdown strings.
-- Frontend is served directly by backend, so you don't need an extra express server if you keep frontend simple.
+- Frontend is served directly by backend, so you don't need an extra express server if you keep frontend "simple".
 - Admin panel for user and content management
 - Dynamic frontpage displaying published content
 - SQLite database with automatic schema creation